ShweiSTAT/spMosaic/README.md

 The ``which Rscript`` command should point to the Rscript executable inside your spmosaic-env conda environment, if things are correct.

 ## Tutorial

 Please see the [`examples`](https://github.com/ShweiSTAT/spMosaic/tree/main/examples) folder for detailed tutorials.
-The tutorials are provided as Jupyter notebooks and demonstrate how to run spMosaic on example spatial transcriptomics datasets.
-They also provide practical guidance on key analysis settings, including hyperparameter selection, choosing the number of spatial domains, SVG-selection strategies, and expected memory/runtime requirements.
+The within-individual and across-individual analyses use the same spMosaic workflow.
+We recommend reading `Example1-Visium_DLPFC.ipynb` first, as it is the primary tutorial and provides step-by-step instructions and detailed guidance on parameter settings.

+- [`Example1-Visium_DLPFC.ipynb`](https://github.com/ShweiSTAT/spMosaic/blob/main/examples/Example1-Visium_DLPFC.ipynb): the primary tutorial.
+This example demonstrates how to run spMosaic on multiple samples from the same donor and provides detailed explanations of the input format, Stage 1 spatial smoothing, Stage 2 spatial domain detection, parameter selection, and output interpretation.
+- [`Example2-MERFISH_FC.ipynb`](https://github.com/ShweiSTAT/spMosaic/blob/main/examples/Example2-MERFISH_FC.ipynb): an additional tutorial.
+This example demonstrates how to run spMosaic on samples from multiple individuals.
+Since the workflow is the same as in the within-individual setting, we recommend reading `Example1-Visium_DLPFC.ipynb` before running this example.

 ## Benchmark and reproducibility code
 The scripts used to reproduce the main benchmark results shown in our manuscript are archived on Zenodo: [Benchmark and reproducibility code for spMosaic](https://doi.org/10.5281/zenodo.20673202).